msveshnikov/style-scanner/server/index.md

 - **Returns:**
   A lowercase, trimmed text with spaces replaced by hyphens and special characters removed.
 - **Usage:**
-  Used to generate a unique slug for each presentation.
+  Used to generate a unique slug for each insight.

 ---

 ## API Endpoints

-### POST /api/generate-presentation
+### POST /api/generate-insight

 - **Description:**
-  Generates a PowerPoint-like presentation in JSON format using an AI model.
+  Generates a PowerPoint-like insight in JSON format using an AI model.
 The content is generated based on a topic provided by the client along with parameters like the number of slides and model type.
 - **Middlewares:**
   • authenticateToken – ensures the request is authenticated.
   • checkAiLimit – enforces daily usage limits.
-- **Input (JSON Payload):** • topic (String): The topic for the presentation (limited to the first 1000 characters).
+- **Input (JSON Payload):** • topic (String): The topic for the insight (limited to the first 1000 characters).
   • numSlides (Number, Optional): The number of slides (default is 10).
   • model (String, Optional): The AI model identifier (default is 'o3-mini').
   • temperature (Number, Optional): The generation temperature (default is 0.7).
 - **Process:**
-    1. Reads a presentation schema from presentationSchema.json for reference.
+    1. Reads a insight schema from insightSchema.json for reference.
     2. Constructs a prompt incorporating the schema and topic details.
-    3. Calls generateAIResponse to obtain the presentation content.
+    3. Calls generateAIResponse to obtain the insight content.
     4. Parses the response by extracting a JSON code snippet and converting it to an object.
     5. Replaces graphics by calling the replaceGraphics utility.
-    6. Determines if the presentation should be marked as private based on the user’s subscription status.
+    6. Determines if the insight should be marked as private based on the user’s subscription status.
-    7. Saves the new presentation in MongoDB.
+    7. Saves the new insight in MongoDB.
 - **Response:**
-  Returns the parsed presentation JSON on success, or a 500 error with an error message if parsing or generation fails.
+  Returns the parsed insight JSON on success, or a 500 error with an error message if parsing or generation fails.
 - **Example Request Payload:**

     { "topic": "Future of Renewable Energy", "numSlides": 12, "model": "o3-mini", "temperature": 0.6